-Baby Simone was born with half a heart.
-Here’s her story.
+Sweet little Abe was born with half a heart.
+Here’s the Peace family story.

 Do you remember how it felt when you were expecting your first baby?
 Or when a close friend or family member had their first child?
 It’s a unique kind of joy that’s hard to put into words, isn’t it?

 For Hannah and Brandon, it was all that and much more.
 Every milestone filled their hearts with overflowing joy and love – the most incredible feeling ever.

 Joy quickly turned to fear, when the ultrasound revealed their baby girl had only half a heart.

 Can you imagine the crushing heartbreak when hearing the words congenital heart defect from your doctor?
 Sadly, we can.
 At Ronald McDonald House Charities Ann Arbor, we’ve been helping keep terrified, heartbroken families close to their seriously sick children for 35 years.

 Hannah and Brandon were immediately referred to C.S.
 Mott Children’s Hospital.
 Sweet baby Simone was born right on schedule.
 She had her first open heart surgery at four-days old and remained in the hospital’s neonatal intensive care unit for a month and a half.